 Strong academic achievement, a positive school culture with an emphasis on kindness, and a respect for one another's uniqueness are the defining elements of Lakeside Elementary.

-Attendance PolicySkyward Family Access offers the ability for parents to submit an absence for their child online.
-East Grand Rapids Public Schools is asking parents to use this online reporting feature instead of calling your child's building to report an absence.
+Attendance PolicySkyward Family Access offers the ability for a parent/guardian to submit an absence for their child online.
+East Grand Rapids Public Schools is asking parents/guardians to use this online reporting feature instead of calling your child's building to report an absence.
 Parents submit an absence in advance of the date of an appointment or on the day of a child's absence.
 Please click here to find detailed instructions for submitting an absence for your child.
 Please note that even if you submit an absence for an appointment which requires you to pick up your child at any point throughout the day, you need to come into the office to have your child called down and signed out.

 Regular attendance contributes not only to the academic growth, but also consistent performance that continues into your child’s adult lives.
 Although missing school affects children differently, research shows that children who miss more than 10% of school are more likely to struggle both academically and socially.
 EGRPS Board Policy requires each school to communicate with families regarding documented attendance once a predetermined number of absences have accumulated.
 For more information regarding the district’s Board Policies for attendance, please visit the district website at www.egrps.org and review Board Policies 8020, 8020-R, and 8025.
 The EGRPS buildings’ policy is if a child has 10 or more absences or tardies, the school sends a letter to families.
 This letter is intended to assist parents in monitoring the number of days their child has missed instruction, and/or in the event that absences begin to impact academic performance.